rishish2712/Java_Servlet/README.md

 # TODO-LIST
-TODO List program with java for  beginner's
+This is the java program of TODO LIST.
+Where i have used java servlet and Dynaminc web to build this program.
+I appriciate you work and feel greatefull for ideas.